kknh/Minigram---Simplified-Instagram-Clone/README.md

-This is simple social media app, created for practicing purposes.
+This is a simple social media app I created for practice.

-Design and functionalities of the app was inspired by Instagram.
+Design and functionalities of the app were inspired by Instagram.

 Authentication is provided by Firebase.